w-frank/w-frank.github.io/content/pages/about.md

 Title: About

 My name is Will.
 I'm an engineer, designer, and writer currently based in Oxford, UK.
-My particular interests span digital signal processing, audio, renewable energy, and agricultural technology.
+My technical interests span embedded systems, digital signal processing, and control systems particularly in the fields of audio electronics, renewable energy, and agricultural technology.

+This site is for me to share what I've learnt on the [blog](https://www.willfrank.co.uk/), and archive various projects in my [portfolio](https://willfrank.co.uk/pages/portfolio.html).

 I can offer a range of skills and services: